-As many of you know, we are currently in the middle of a Kickstarter campaign raising support to publish the next two books of the Love, Lies, and Hocus Pocus book series.
-Today, I have the honor of introducing our very special guest, Sir Edgar Allan Kipling, who has agreed to an exclusive interview to highlight and promote this campaign.
+Thank you for joining us, readers, because today there is some fun to be had.
+I have the honor of introducing you to our very special guest, Sir Edgar Allan Kipling, who has agreed to an exclusive interview to highlight and promote his ongoing memoir *coughcough* I mean urban fantasy series.
 Behold a portrait of this most illustrious of felines (his words, not mine).

 Lydia: So, let’s get started.
 Sir Kipling, could you take a moment to tell our readers a bit more about this book series?